Updated: February 5, 2026

 Texas unemployment insurance requirements

-Texas businesses with employees must register with the Texas Workforce Commission and pay unemployment insurance taxes, which provide financial support to workers who lose their jobs through no fault of their own.
+Texas businesses with employees must register with the Texas Workforce Commission and pay unemployment insurance taxes.
+These taxes provide financial support to workers who lose jobs through no fault of their own.

-Business insurance in Texas isn't heavily regulated, which means you get to choose the types of coverage that actually fit your needs.
-We've analyzed what works best for the major industries driving Texas business.
+Texas doesn't heavily regulate business insurance, so you choose coverage that fits your needs.
+MoneyGeek analyzed what works best for major Texas industries.

 Contractors and Construction